nvojnovic/react-native-onvif/README.md

-node-onvif
+react-native-onvif
 ===============

-The node-onvif is a Node.js module which allows you to communicate with the network camera which supports the ONVIF specifications.
+This is a fork of node-onvif that uses react-native-udp instead of dgram to enable react multicast messaging and plain socket control.
+Other Node.js native modules are also replaced with pure javascript modules needed for React Native environment.
+The API is the same as in the forked version.

 The [ONVIF](http://www.onvif.org/) (Open Network Video Interface) is an open industry forum promoting and developing global standards for interfaces of IP-based physical security products such as network cameras.
 The ONVIF specifications are available in [their web site](http://www.onvif.org/Documents/Specifications.aspx).